ipfs/ipfs-blog/src/_blog/shipyard-2024.md

 [Libp2p over HTTP](https://github.com/libp2p/specs/tree/master/http) defines how libp2p nodes can offer and use an HTTP alongside their other transports to support application protocols with HTTP semantics.
 This allows a wider variety of nodes to participate in the libp2p network.

-For example, the [backend for the AutoTLS service](https://github.com/ipshipyard/p2p-forge) exposes an HTTP API where requests are authenticated using Peer IDs.
+For example, the [backend for the AutoTLS service](https://github.com/ipshipyard/p2p-forge) exposes an API which uses libp2p over HTTP to authenticate libp2p Peer IDs in HTTP requests.

 More on this in a talk from IPFS Camp:
 @[youtube](CNZBzt5tFvg)